AllenNeuralDynamics/aind-metadata-mapper/docs/source/UserGuide.rst

 .. code:: bash
     pip install aind-metadata-mapper[all]

-Generating a Session with an ETL
+2. Generating a Session with an ETL
 --------------------------------
 This repository is split up into different packages by acquisition machine.
 Each package defines a ``JobSettings`` object and an ``ETL`` to generate a desired model.
-Each JobSettings defines the information necessary to compile metadata, and varies by machine.
-For example, a bergamo session model can be generated directly like so:
+- ``JobSettings`` defines the information necessary to compile metadata, such as the input source, experimenter name, subject ID, and other machine-specific fields.
+It is defined in the ``models.py`` file in the appropriate package.
+The fields that can be set in the JobSettings object vary by machine, so consult the models.py file for more information on the fields that can be set for your acquisition machine.
+- ``ETL`` is a class that takes in the JobSettings object and generates the desired model.
+It is defined in the ``session.py`` file in the appropriate package.
+The ETL is responsible for extracting data from the input source, transforming it into the desired format, and loading it into the output directory.

+To generate a session.json after the end of an experiment, you should edit the necessary fields in the models.py file.
+For example, to generate a session.json for a bergamo experiment, edit the fields defined in the JobSettings in bergamo/models.py file like so:
 .. code:: python
     from pathlib import Path
     from aind_metadata_mapper.bergamo.models import JobSettings